Finite and infinitesimal flexibility of semidiscrete surfaces: Flexibility of -ribbon surfaces

 For the finite flexibility we have the following.

-\begin{theorem} Consider an $n$-ribbon surface satisfying the genericity condition: $\dot f_i$, $\Delta f_{i-1}$, and $\Delta f_{i}$ are not coplanar at any admissible point $t_0$ and integer $i$.
-Then this surface is flexible if and only if any 3-ribbon surface contained in the surface is flexible. \end{theorem}
+\begin{theorem} Let $n\ge 4$.
+Consider a strongly generic $n$-ribbon surface $f$ in the space $C^{1,2,2,\ldots,2,1}_0([a,b],\r^3)$.
+Then this surface is finitely flexible $($and has one degree of flexibility$)$ if and only if every 3-ribbon surface contained in the surface is finitely flexible. \end{theorem}

 \begin{remark} We think of this theorem as of a semidiscrete analogue to the statement of the paper~\cite{BHS} on conjugate nets and all $(3\times 3)$-meshes that they contain.
 In this paper we do not study phenomena related to non-compactness and hence we restrict ourselves to the case of compact $n$-ribbons surfaces. \end{remark}